phieag/CClick/README.md

 # CClick

-The original game can be found at http://orteil.dashnet.org/cookieclicker/
+The original game can be found at http://orteil.dashnet.org/cookieclicker/     ozh's site can be found at https://github.com/ozh/cookieclicker
 All credit goes to ozh and Orteil

-This mirror for, errrr, like, educational purpose, either to download for your own offline education or to be played online from http://ozh.github.io/cookieclicker/ if you cannot "educate" yourself on the original URL

 How to update
 If the original game updates, here is how you can update the mirror: